 - Things the pitch could include but not necessarily all: Tone, themes, castable roles, trailer moments.

 - Don’t ramble.
 It’s okay to be done after 2-3 minutes.
 You shouldn’t be telling the whole story.
-If you’re worried, start with the logline, that way you have the whole story from beginning to end.
+If you’re worried, start with the logline, that way you have the entire story from beginning to end.

 - Don’t take anything personally.
 You don’t need everyone to like your script.
 You just need great feedback and to be committed to working hard to make your script the best it can be.